Farmington station: December 2011 wind storm

 In the early morning hours of December 1, 2011 a major wind storm passed through Davis County.
 The storm caused an overall estimated $20 million in property damages within Davis County.
 UTA reported began reporting problems at the Farmington Station at about 6:15 am, with train service to the station being curtailed shortly thereafter.
-UTA later reported, "Record breaking winds of more than 100 mph..." causing severe damage to the Farmington station.
+UTA later reported, "Record breaking winds of more than 100 mph..." causing severe damage to the Farmington Station.
 UTA also stated that, even though "FrontRunner trains are designed to withstand winds of even greater strength...", damage to the station was so severe that trains could not operate safely through the area until mid-afternoon.
 Much of the most visible damage was to light poles on the passenger platform and in the parking lot.
 A "bus bridge" was used to ferry passengers between the Layton and Salt Lake Central stations while repairs were made.
 Although train service resumed by 3:00 pm, the Farmington Station remained closed through the weekend while repairs to the station were completed.

 Station Park

 Station Park is transit-oriented commercial development that was planned specifically in conjunction with the construction of the Farmington Station and is located south of the station.
 It is intended to be similar to The Gateway in Salt Lake City, only bigger.
-A 62 acre shopping center is within walking distance of the Farmington Station, featuring a 16-screen Cinemark movie theater and stores such as Apple, Best Buy, Barnes & Noble, Cost Plus World Market, Forever 21, H&M, Harmons, HomeGoods, Marshalls, Nike Factory Store, Nordstrom Rack, Old Navy, Ross, Petco, REI, and ULTA Beauty.
+A 62 acre shopping center is within walking distance of the Farmington Station, featuring a 16-screen Cinemark movie theater and stores such as Apple, Best Buy, Barnes & Noble, Cost Plus World Market, Forever 21, H&M, Harmons, HomeGoods, Marshalls, Nike Factory Store, Nordstrom Rack, Old Navy, Ross Stores, Petco, REI, and ULTA Beauty.
 There is also a Hyatt Place hotel, sixty shops and about 10 restaurants, and office space for lease.
 Residential facilities will also be included in Station Park upon completion.